 Her face also has tick marks in a circle to replicate the clock face on her usual body.

-The book gives fans a look at a handful of other Miss Minutes images as well, largely featuring other variants of her usual clock-shaped figure.
-One gives her an old-timey look in black and white, with eyes reminiscent of the Steamboat Willie version of Mickey from the 1920s (see more on that character's current horror revival here).
+The book also gives fans a look at a handful of other Miss Minutes images, largely featuring variants of her usual clock-shaped figure.
+One is an old-timey black-and-white look, with eyes reminiscent of the Steamboat Willie version of Mickey from the 1920s (see more on that character's current horror revival here).

 Miss Minutes also takes the form of another smaller orange clock, this one hanging off a chain that seemingly resembles a Tamagotchi.
 Two small buttons and an up/down pad sit on the bottom under her face as well.

-Using a more physical means to tell time, the next Miss Minutes image shows her with a lit candle in a gold apparatus with arms attached to it.
+The next Miss Minutes image uses a more physical means to tell time.
+It shows her with a lit candle in a gold apparatus with arms attached to it.
 The candle also has marks on it to tell time.

-Greek inspiration moves to the forefront, with a version of Miss Minutes shaped like a sundial with Roman numerals on the outer rim around her face.
+Greek inspiration moves to the forefront, with a version of Miss Minutes shaped like a sundial and Roman numerals on the outer rim around her face.

 Returning to an older era of animation, Miss Minutes wears a flowered top hat and a huge smile on her face in a black-and-white design for a different version of the character.